 The best result for us is when we hear that children look forward to their next hospital appointment.
 It is said laughter is the best medicine but at SKFF we say art, activity, dance, music, fun, singing, play and creativity are equally good.

 Are you an industry leader in the charity sector?
 Would you like to get your message to our website visitors and beyond?
-Get in touch to learn how our Care PR experts could help you.
+Visit the website to get in touch to learn how our Care PR experts could help you .

 Award-winning Scottish public relations agency Holyrood PR in Edinburgh tells powerful stories for its diverse business clients.
 Here the PR experts celebrate the firm's own stories, photography and video successes.View Holyrood's Profile